Nigerian Regulator Warns Against Cryptocurrency Use, Says It Doesn’t Have Legal Status

 He said: “The corporation also operates a robust 24 hours national help desk with a toll-free telephone line number 080063424357.The desk is for further information and enquires on depositors’ claim settlement and complaints or sharp practices by their banks.The general public can also access our website on www.ndic.gov.ng.

-Igoche also stated that the NDIC will take every possible step to guide people regarding the legal, financial, security and operational risks associated with digital currencies and further help to prevent getting attracted to any Ponzi schemes.
-He also asked Nigerians to only support those financial institutions that are NDIC-insured which can be recognized to be legitimate from the NDIC sticker with the inscription.
+Igoche also stated that the NDIC will take every possible step to educate people about the legal, financial, security, and operational risks associated with digital currencies and to help them avoid falling for Ponzi schemes.
+He urged Nigerians to support only NDIC-insured financial institutions, which they can identify by the official NDIC sticker.

-A lot of warning signals shave been recently raised for investing in cryptocurrencies from several big financial institutions from around the globe.
+Several major financial institutions around the world have recently issued strong warnings against investing in cryptocurrencies.
 Moreover, many online and digital tech companies are taking towards banning cryptocurrency advertisements on their platform.
 Last month in February, TheCoingraph reported that Facebook has put a ban on crypto ads on its platform.
 Google and Twitter too have hinted at a similar decision in the future.

 LEAVE A REPLY